gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

   // The initial authentication status for this bot instance.
   BotInstanceStatusAuthentication initial_authentication = 3;
-  // The N most recent authentication status records for this bot instance. repeated BotInstanceStatusAuthentication authentications = 4;
+  // The N most recent authentication status records for this bot instance. repeated BotInstanceStatusAuthentication latest_authentications = 4;
   // The initial heartbeat status for this bot instance.
   BotInstanceStatusHeartbeat initial_heartbeat = 5;
   // The N most recent heartbeats for this bot instance.